Ghost Hunters TV show – Fake?

 A MATTER OF INTEGRITY

-I like Jason, but sometimes he seems like an almost incorrigible skeptic.
+I like Jason, but he can seems an almost incorrigible skeptic.
 If anything, he’s likely to trivialize evidence that the rest of us point to as proof of a haunting.
-So, it seems absurd to think that he’d be part of a hoax.
-That’d be completely out of character.

 Sure, Jason has a very dry wit, but he would never compromise his own integrity as a ghost hunter, the integrity of the TAPS team, or the Ghost Hunters TV show.
 That’s not his style.
-If you’ve met him in real life or listened to him talk at any conference, you know that he’s rock-solid honest.

-And, they would.
+And, he would.

 DID IT HAPPEN?